IIEnat/Seismographer/docs/developer_documentation.md

   - `CHAN`: Channel code `string`.

 - **Simulation:**
-  - `SIMULATE`: Whether or not to use real or simulated data.
-Can be set with a boolean but any other value (i.e. "auto") will attempt real first before defaulting to simulated.
+  - `SIMULATE`: Whether to use real or simulated data.
+Can be set with a `bool` but any other value (i.e. "auto") will attempt real first before defaulting to simulated.
   - `COORDS`: Demo coordinates for simulated running.
 Takes a `dict` with station name `string`s as keys and a `tuple` containing latitude and longitude in decimal degrees form (`float`s) as values.

 - **Sampling and Filtering:**